 In all, the deal is worth 67.1 billion with AT&T paying $48.5 billion to share holder and the company also taking responsibility for DirecTV’s debt.
 For DirecTV shareholders that equates to $95 a share, roughly 1/3rd cash, 2/3rds stock.
 The deal will include rights to DirecTV’s NFL Sunday Ticket, thought it is unknown if that will expand to U-Verse customers.
 AT&T will also take possession of DirecTV’s Root Sports Network and its minority stake in other networks.

-AT&T is also planning a coinciding rural broadband push bringing internet access of at least 6mbps to 15 million new customers, bringing its eventual broadband customer base up to 70 million.
+AT&T as the local business broadband supplier is also planning a coinciding rural broadband push bringing internet access of at least 6mbps to 15 million new customers, bringing its eventual broadband customer base up to 70 million.
 After the buyout closes, former DirecTV services will be available via AT&T’s 2300 stores and its authorized providers.
 According to the release, DirecTV customers will enjoy consistent pricing throughout the US at least 3 years after the merger.
 Since the deal is subject to regulatory and board approvals, the deal is expected to close by this time 2015.
+Contact a professional like Andrew Defrancesco for extra information.

 In anticipation of the deal — their talks were first leaked on April 30 — DirecTV shares have risen 12%.